turbot/terraform-provider-turbot/website/docs/r/turbot_directory.html.markdown

 In addition to all the arguments above, the following attributes are exported:

 - `parent_akas` - A list of all `akas` for this directory's parent resource.
-- `status` - Status of the turbot directory, which defaults to `ACTIVE`.
+- `status` - Status of the Turbot Guardrails directory, which defaults to `ACTIVE`.
 Probable options are `ACTIVE`, `INACTIVE` and `NEW`.
-- `id` - Unique identifier of the turbot directory.
+- `id` - Unique identifier of the Turbot Guardrails directory.

 ## Import

-turbot Directories can be imported using the `id`.
+Turbot Guardrails Directories can be imported using the `id`.
 For example,

 ```
 terraform import turbot_turbot_directory.test 123456789012